 If Target is truly serious about keeping slavery out of its stores, it needs to stop doing business with Daewoo by agreeing to implement the Daewoo Protocol – a series of steps companies need to take to eliminate slave-picked cotton from their supply chains.

 Tell Target to sign the Daewoo Protocol, a serious step toward fighting modern slavery in Uzbekistan.

 As a Target consumer, I 'expect more' and want to know that I am not purchasing products that contain slave-picked cotton from Uzbekistan.
 There is a simple way to ensure this - join the Daewoo Protocol, a series of steps to eliminate slave-picked cotton from your supply chain.

 By continuing to do business with Daewoo, you support a company that knowingly profits from the enslavement of over a million children and adults who are forced to pick cotton in Uzbekistan.

-Freedom United started this petition with a single signature, and now has 144,082 supporters.
-Start a petition today to change something you care about.
+Freedom United started this petition with a single signature, and won with 144,105 supporters.
+Start a petition to change something you care about.